josephinewilliams8/Monitor-Reader/README.md

 - In lines 35&36, replace **ssid** and **password** with the relevant information from the WiFi Router.
 Make sure that you do not remove the quotation marks.
 - The **baud rate** that is in camera_server.ino should be 115200.
 This is the same baud that should be put into the serial monitor to get the correct IP address to put into a fresh tab and see the live stream.

-**PRINT STATEMENT FROM ARDUINO CAMERA'S CODE:**
+**CONNECTING TO LOCAL ADDRESS WITH LIVESTREAM:**

 After the arduino is flashed with code, open the Serial Monitor.
-In the Serial Monitor, there should be the following information printed out:
+In the Serial Monitor, there should be information similar to the following printed out:

-		ENTER INFORMATION HERE
+ 	. . . . . .
+	WiFi connected
+	Starting web server on port: '--'
+	Starting stream server on port: '--'
+	Camera Ready!
+Use 'http://192.168.0.133/' to connect

 If you do not see this information, check that Wi-Fi connection is sufficient.
 If it is, try clicking the left button on the camera's board to try and reset the system.

 Record and/or copy the local address that the Serial Monitor prints out.
 If you open this link in your web browser with a device connected to the same Wi-Fi as the camera, you should see an interface that looks like the following: